PatzEdi/Stockstir/docs/function use.rst

     from stockstir import Stockstir

-With the latest release of Stockstir V2, you can now instantiate the library with different parameters, making the process slightly different from before:
+You can now instantiate the library as an object with different parameters.

 .. code-block:: python